plone/volto/docs/source/contributing/index.md

 Due to the nature of `main` and `16.x.x` branches, some developments that may land in `main` may not be backported to `16.x.x`.
 This means that many translations that may come with those developments will be useless in the `16.x.x` branch and thus porting them to `16.x.x` makes no sense.

-So when contributing translations, please create PRs directly from branches created from `16.x.x` and point your PRs to that exact branch instead of `main`.
+When contributing translations, please create pull requests directly from branches created from `16.x.x`, and point your pull requests to that exact branch instead of `main`.

 (contributing-change-log-entry-label)=